Remediation Plan and Probation

 3. Delay the decision for action and re-review at stated time; or

-Any faculty with concerns that arise during the summer session should report directly to the SPED Graduate Governance Committee to determine the appropriate course of action.
+Any faculty with concerns that arise during the summer session should report directly to the SPED Graduate Governance Committee and Graduate Coordinator to determine the appropriate course of action.

 Termination Conditions